thatstoasty/mist/README.md

 ## Color Chart

-Color chart lifted from https:#github.com/muesli/termenv, give their projects a star if you like this!
+Color chart lifted from <https://github.com/muesli/termenv>, give their projects a star if you like this!
 ![ANSI color chart](https://github.com/thatstoasty/mist/blob/main/color-chart.png)

 ## TODO

 - Enable terminal querying for platforms other than UNIX based.
 - Switch to stdout writer
+- Add unicode format option like ":vampire:" to 🧛.